mumbleskates/bilrost/README.md

 **2: fixed-length 32 bits** - the value is a string of exactly 4 bytes, encoded with no additional prelude.

-**3: fixed-length 64 bits** - the value is a string of exaclty 8 bytes, encoded with no additional prelude.
+**3: fixed-length 64 bits** - the value is a string of exactly 8 bytes, encoded with no additional prelude.

 Note that because field keys encode only the *delta* from the previous tag, it